Graduate Student Survey Results

 Respondents: UC Santa Cruz graduate students enrolled in winter and/or spring 2007 quarters

-- Overview of Results for Overall Graduate Student Population - Focus: Provides summaries for the overall graduate student respondent population regarding survey response rates, respondent characteristics, decision to attend UC Santa Cruz, financial aid, housing, campus social events, health insurance, graduate student services, and employment plans.
+- Results: Overview for Overall Graduate Student Population - Focus: Provides summaries for the overall graduate student respondent population regarding survey response rates, respondent characteristics, decision to attend UC Santa Cruz, financial aid, housing, campus social events, health insurance, graduate student services, and employment plans.